dynamsoft-docs/barcode-reader-docs-js/programming/javascript/samples-demos/usecase1-formfill.md

 })();
 ```

-The following official sample shows how to use the library to fill multiple fields for a form.
+The following official sample shows how to use the sdk to fill multiple fields for a form.

 * <a target = "_blank" href="https://demo.dynamsoft.com/Samples/DBR/JS/4.use-case/1.fill-a-form-with-barcode-reading.html">Read Barcodes and Fill Form Fields - Demo</a>
 * <a target = "_blank" href="https://github.com/Dynamsoft/barcode-reader-javascript-samples/blob/main/4.use-case/1.fill-a-form-with-barcode-reading.html">Read Barcodes and Fill Form Fields - Source Code</a>

 ## Read the PDF417 Barcode on the Driver’s License

 The PDF417 barcode on an AAMVA compatible driver's license contains a lot of information which is encoded following the DL/ID Card Design Standard.
-Together with a simple parse function, we can use the library to read and get the information to be used in our workflow.
+Together with a simple parse function, we can use the sdk to read and get the information to be used in our workflow.

-The following official sample shows how to use the library to read a driver's license and extract its information.
+The following official sample shows how to use the sdk to read a driver's license and extract its information.

 * <a target = "_blank" href="https://demo.dynamsoft.com/Samples/DBR/JS/4.use-case/2.read-a-drivers-license.html">Read the PDF417 Barcode on the Driver&apos;s License - Demo</a>
 * <a target = "_blank" href="https://github.com/Dynamsoft/barcode-reader-javascript-samples/blob/main/4.use-case/2.read-a-drivers-license.html">Read the PDF417 Barcode on the Driver&apos;s License - Source Code</a>